 Anthony is 77, having been married to his wife, Adrienne, for 54 years.
-They have five married children: Carolyn, Alan, Marie, Emma and Sarah and thirteen grandchildren: Matthew & Ella; Phillipa & Jonathan; Jeremy, Ngaire & Trevor; Jake, Finn & Crystal; Bjorn, Greta & Minka.
+They have five married children: Carolyn, Alan, Marie, Emma and Sarah and fourteen grandchildren: Matthew & Ella; Phillipa & Jonathan; Jeremy, Ngaire & Trevor; Jake, Finn, Crystal & Caleb; Bjorn, Greta & Minka.

 Anthony was raised on a dairy farm in Springston, Canterbury, NZ in the 1940’s.
 He graduated from Canterbury University, Christchurch, NZ with a B.Sc. in chemistry and mathematics in 1962.
 He was initially employed as an industrial chemist in flour milling and linear programming applications.

 These used the first IBM 360 at the university for determining least cost stock food formulations and production parameters.
 Later he was involved in similar applications on the refining side of the oil industry in Britain, Australia and New Zealand.
 This was followed by sales and managerial experience in the chemical industry.

 The family moved to a Bay of Plenty, NZ, town in 1976 when Anthony took up funeral directing, as a principal, expanding an initial sibling partnership until the close of the century.
 Anthony acquired practical experience in accounting, business management, and computer usage (early Apples - including the ‘Lisa’).

 Upon retiring from active funeral directing in 2000 and selling his interests, he then commenced the promotion and the writing of funeral management software for the NZ funeral environment.
 Rewarded with national success, he has now also retired, in 2007, from the active management of that interest, living near some of his family in Hamilton NZ.